 Naknek is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Alaska.
 With a population of 522 people and just one neighborhood, Naknek is the 48th largest community in Alaska.

 Occupations and Workforce

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Naknek is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Naknek is a town of sales and office workers, professionals and managers.
 There are especially a lot of people living in Naknek who work in management occupations (15.88%), office and administrative support (13.18%) and teaching (11.82%).

 Setting & Lifestyle

-One of the nice things about Naknek is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Naknek is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 As is often the case in a small town, Naknek doesn't have a public transportation system that people use to get to and from their jobs every day.